Cultivating Innovative Leaders for a Sustainable Society

 MGMT 350: Business Ethics

-This course explores the process of ethical decision making in organizations.
-It emphasizes the development and application of moral concepts in the resolution of ethical dilemmas faced by managers and entrepreneurs and addresses the issue of social responsibility in the worldwide capitalist economic system.
+国产偷拍视频This course explores the process of ethical decision-making in organizations.
+It emphasizes the development and application of moral concepts in the resolution of ethical dilemmas faced by managers and entrepreneurs and addresses the issue of social responsibility in worldwide capitalist economic system.
 Lecture.
-Prerequisites: MGMT 110, Legal Environment of Business; MGMT 326, Management and Organizational Behavior; PHIL 210, Ethical Systems; PSYC 200, Intro-duction to Psychology; and WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design.
+Prerequisites: MGMT 110, Legal Environment of Business and PHIL 201, Introduction to Philosophy or PHIL 210 Ethical Systems, and MGMT 326, Management and Organizational Behavior.

 MGMT 400: Operations Methods in Value Chain Management

 Value Chain Management looks at the entire stream of value-adding units and activities in an organization.
-The categories include primary line-management activities from inbound logistics, production, marketing and sales, outbound services, and return actions.
+The categories include the primary line management activities from inbound logistics, production, marketing and sales, outbound services, and return actions.
 It also includes staff functions such as HR, infrastructure concerns, development, and purchasing.
-The course focuses on the quantitative techniques utilized by managers in these areas for problem solving and deci-sion making in business, including areas such as linear programming models, inventory and production models, decision making and project scheduling under certainty and uncertainty, transportation and trans-shipment techniques, decision tree construction and analysis, and PERT/CPM.
-Prerequisites: MATH 220, Business Mathematics or MATH 249, College Algebra; MATH 226, Busi-ness Statistics; MGMT 336, Management of Information Systems; and FINA 360, Financial Management.
+The course focuses on the quantitative techniques utilized by managers in these areas for problem-solving and decision-making in business, including areas such as linear programming models, inventory and production models, decision making and project scheduling under certainty and uncertainty, transportation and trans-shipment techniques, decision tree construction and analysis, and PERT-CPM.
+Prerequisite: MA 220: Business Mathematics, MA 226: Business Statistics, and MG 336 Management Information Systems.

 MGMT 461: Leadership Theory and Practice

-国产偷拍视频This course provides an examination of current theory in the burgeoning field of leadership studies, emphasizing leadership skills and their place in human resources management.
-Ideas of self-awareness, understanding the role of the leader, and sensitivity to individuals and groups will be taught.
-Students will learn the significance and implementation of vision statements and engage in a study of inspiration versus domination and motivation versus manipulation.
-Students will also explore the creation of positive self-image and group identity.
-Course activities include lecture, case study, experiential exercises, and group process.
+国产偷拍视频An examination of current theory in the burgeoning field of leadership studies.
+Leadership skills and their place in human resources management.
+Ideas of self-awareness, understanding the role of the leader, sensitivity to individuals and groups.
+The significance and implementation of vision statements; a study of inspiration versus domination; motivation versus manipulation.
+Creation of positive self-image and group identity.
+Lecture, case study, experiential exercises and group process.
 Lecture.
-Prerequisites: MGMT 326, Management and Organizational Behavior; MGMT 350, Business Ethics; and WRIT 112, Academic Writ-ing II or WRIT 212, Rhetoric and Design.
+Prerequisite: MG 326, Management and Organizational Behavior.

 MGMT 483: Business Policy and Strategy